 Log in to your DNSMadeeasy account and then go to the account information page.

-Enter your DNS Service API credentials into your GridPane settings
+Now we need to enter your DNS service API credentials into your GridPane settings.

-Enter your API credentials in their respective input fields and click Create
+Here you can enter your API credentials in their respective input fields and click Add:

 Your credentials will now be saved in your GridPane settings, and you can sync, edit, or delete your credentials using the buttons on the right-hand side:

 If you are using Custom/Vanity nameservers at your DNS provider

 If you are using custom/vanity nameservers at your DNS provider, you will need to add these to your GridPane DNS API settings for that provider.

 Click on the Nameserver Domain accordion dropdown for your DNS provider: